chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 * Category Translations
 * Products
 * Product Translations
+* Product Categories

-I think this is enough to get us up and running, other tables may be added along the way, but let's keep it simple for the time been. we gon add more as we need it
+I think this is enough to get the application up and running, other tables may be added along the way as needed, but let's keep it simple for the time been.

+Notice that there is new table named "Prodcut Categories", that's the result of the many-to-many relationship between "Product" table and "Categories" table, more on that later.

+## Migrations